How Long Can You Be Delinquent on Your Property Taxes in Texas?

 How%20Long%20Can%20You%20Be%20Delinquent%20on%20Your%20Property%20Taxes%20in%20Texas_.png

 If you own a property in Texas, you have likely felt the weight of annual property taxes.
-Texas property taxes are known to be high and unavoidable in owning property in the Lone Star State.
+Texas property taxes are known to be high and unavoidable when owning property in the Lone Star State.

 Many Texas homeowners find it challenging to pay their property taxes on time and in full – leading to delinquency, whether for financial, personal, professional, or other reasons.
 But how long can you be delinquent on your property taxes in Texas?
 What happens if you don’t pay?
 Can you lose your house or property if you don’t pay your property taxes?
 We will answer these questions in this blog.